helanga/Pewlett-Hackard-Analysis/README.md

  - The unique_titles table only contains most recent titiele for current employees those who recently will be retired, the table has only 72458 records.

-Finally wrote statement to retreive the number of employees by their most recent job titel who are about to retire.For that query used COUNT() on emp_no and GROUP BY title ,to retreive title wise count from unique_titles table.
+Finally, wrote a statement to retreive the number of employees by their most recent job titel who are about to retire.
+Used COUNT() on emp_no and GROUP BY title.

 ![](images/counttitleQ.PNG)